Geography of Croatia

-62% of Croatia's territory is encompassed by the Black Sea drainage basin.
+62% of Croatia's territory is encompassed by the Adriatic Sea.
 The area includes the largest rivers flowing in the country: the Danube, Sava, Drava, Mur and Kupa.
 The remainder belongs to the Adriatic Sea drainage basin, where the largest river by far is the Neretva.
 Most of Croatia has a moderately warm and rainy continental climate as defined by the Köppen climate classification.
 The mean monthly temperature ranges between -3 °C and 18 °C. Croatia has a number of ecoregions because of its climate and geomorphology, and the country is consequently among the most biodiverse in Europe.
 There are four types of biogeographical regions in Croatia: Mediterranean along the coast and in its immediate hinterland; Alpine in the elevated Lika and Gorski Kotar; Pannonian along the Drava and Danube; and Continental in the remaining areas.
 There are 444 protected natural areas in Croatia, encompassing 8.5% of the country; there are about 37,000 known species in Croatia, and the total number of species is estimated to be between 50,000 and 100,000.

 The permanent population of Croatia by the 2011 census reached 4.29 million.
 The population density was 75.8 inhabitants per square kilometre, and the overall life expectancy in Croatia at birth was 75.7 years.
 The country is inhabited mostly by Croats (89.6%), while minorities include Serbs (4.5%), and 21 other ethnicities (less than 1% each) recognised by the constitution.
 Since the counties were re-established in 1992, Croatia is divided into 20 counties and the capital city of Zagreb.
 The counties subdivide into 127 cities and 429 municipalities.
 The average urbanisation rate in Croatia stands at 56%, with a growing urban population and shrinking rural population.
 The largest city and the nation's capital is Zagreb, with an urban population of 797,952 in the city itself and a metropolitan area population of 978,161.
 The populations of Split and Rijeka exceed 100,000, and five more cities in Croatia have populations over 50,000.